-Data On Puerto Rico's Water, Power No Longer Available On FEMA's English Website
+After Backlash, FEMA Once Again Has Puerto Rico Power, Water Stats On Main Website

-Nearly half of Puerto Rican citizens on the island did not have access to drinking water and a whopping 89.3 percent did not have power, as of Friday ― but you wouldn’t know that by looking at the Federal Emergency Management Agency website.
+Nearly half of Puerto Rican citizens on the island do not have access to drinking water and a whopping 89.3 percent do not have power, according to Friday reports ― but, for a moment, you wouldn’t have known that by looking at the Federal Emergency Management Agency website.

-FEMA has removed statistics about Puerto Ricans’ access to drinking water and electricity from its main website, The Washington Post first reported on Thursday afternoon.
-FEMA spokesman William Booher told the newspaper that the figures were still being reported on www.status.pr, a Spanish-language only site that is run by Puerto Rican Gov. Ricardo Rosselló.
+FEMA temporarily removed statistics about Puerto Ricans’ access to drinking water and electricity from its main website, The Washington Post first reported on Thursday afternoon.
+FEMA Director of Public Affairs William Booher told the newspaper that the figures were still being reported on www.status.pr, a Spanish-language only site that is run by Puerto Rican Gov. Ricardo Rosselló.

-The language barrier will likely be a limiting factor for non-Spanish speaking American citizens looking to stay up-to-date on figures during Puerto Rico’s current crisis.
-It also could make it harder for the English-dominated U.S. media to cover the critical situation.
-HuffPost reached out to FEMA, via phone and email, for comment but had not heard back at the time of publication.
+The language barrier would have likely been a limiting factor for non-Spanish speaking American citizens looking to stay up-to-date on figures during Puerto Rico’s current crisis.
+It might have also made it harder for the English-dominated U.S. media to cover the critical situation.

-Booher gave CNN a similar statement on Friday morning, adding that the Status.pr website is being “updated daily with different information.”
+Booher told CNN on Friday morning that the Status.pr website is being “updated daily with different information.”

 “In fact, [the water and power statistics] cited have moved in a positive direction since that post, so no reason to ‘remove’ it,” he added.
 “To characterize updating a webpage as ‘removing’ information is and was misleading by the original story.”

-Note: This article has been updated with a response from FEMA.